SteelCompendium/data-gen/Abilities/Elementalist/Explosive Assistance.md

 - **Target:** Self or 1 ally

 **Effect:** The distance of the forced movement is increased by a number of squares equal to your Reason score.

+**Spend 1 Essence:** The distance of the forced movement is increased by a number of squares equal to twice your Reason score instead.